Skip to main content

 • meet with our Student Ambassadors and explore the campus

-• have one-to-one interviews with a member of staff, and either a social work practitioner or a service user
+• have an individual interview with a member of staff, and either a social work practitioner or a service user

 If you have a disability, Specific Learning Difficulty, long-term health condition, or require any additional support, please let us know as soon as possible so that we may discuss your requirements with you prior to your interview.